In partnership with

 - campaigning for improved salaries, pensions and conditions of service.

 A teacher trade union is there to operate in your best interests.
 It's made up of teachers and speaks for teachers.
-It priorities teachers' needs and protects and represents them.
+It prioritises teachers' needs and protects and represents them.

 Free and paid membership